 In 2019 the company posted revenue at $152.7 billion and an operating income of $4.74 billion.

-Costco is unlike its competitors because it can only be accessed by its members.
+Costco is unlike its competitors because it can only be accessed by its members who pay annual fees.

 This membership provides Costco with a supplementary revenue stream.